Anum-2017/Spec-Kit-Plus-Guides/README.md

 ---

-# 🎯 Recommended Path for Beginners
+# 🎯 Recommended Beginner Path

-If you are completely new:
+If you are learning Spec-Kit Plus for the first time:

-### Option 1
+### Option 1: Python

 ```text
 Python